BretttJ/Things/BDD_Tests/BDD.md

 Install the [Cucumber](https://marketplace.visualstudio.com/items?itemName=CucumberOpen.cucumber-official) Extension for vscode

-At the top level of your repository, create ``.vscode/settings.json`` and add the suggested configuration to allow allow cucumber to properly detect the structure of your project (change the project path)
+At the top level of your repository, create ``.vscode/settings.json`` and add the suggested configuration to allow cucumber to properly detect the structure of your project (change the project path)

 ```
 {